 Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
-(What were the key topics of engagement and consideration) • Key outcomes and actions (What was the impact of the engagement and/or consideration?)
-Our shareholder The Company is a wholly owned subsidiary of Provident Financial Holdings Limited, (whose parent is Provident Financial plc) and as such it is of paramount importance that the Group is kept updated on the Company's progress in delivering the Group's shared purpose, it's budget, it's strategy, governance and culture.
-Direct and regular engagement with our shareholder ensures that the Company has a clear understanding of its role as part of the Group The Group CEO and Group CFO are members of the Company Board The directors and CRO of the Company participate in the Group Executive Risk Committee and Group Executive Committee respectively to support alignment of risk and business strategy to the Group The Group has an aligned corporate governance framework and structure including complementary Delegated Authorities Manuals The Group has a centralised Corporate Responsibility team and a Group-wide approach to Corporate Social Responsibility (CSR) Given the close alignment of the Company with the Group, the shareholder were fully engaged in the Principal Decisions Strategy and long-term value creation Culture Financial and operational performance Risk Management Corporate Governance arrangements and alignment Corporate and Environmental, Society and Governance (ESG) Responsibility Interactions with regulators Business model aligns with evolving regulatory expectations Continued alignment and evolution of the business model with the Group's vision and purpose Group approved budget and operational plan Enterprise Risk Management Framework aligned to that of the Group Operational review of CCD leading to decisions to enter into the Scheme and ultimately to withdraw from the home credit market and place the business into managed run-off Our colleagues To ensure that they understand the Group's purpose and how they can support its delivery, which we believe helps our customer base.
+(What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
+Our shareholders The Company is 99.58% owned by PFMSL and 0.42% owned by Provident Financial Holdings Limited (whose parent is Provident Financial plc) and as such it is of paramount importance that the Group is kept updated on the Company's progress in delivering the Group's shared purpose, it's budget, it's strategy, governance and culture.
+Direct and regular engagement with our shareholders ensures that the Company has a clear understanding of its role as part of the Group The Group CEO and Group CFO are members of the Company Board The directors and CRO of the Company participate in the Group Executive Risk Committee and Group Executive Committee respectively to support alignment of risk and business strategy to the Group The Group has an aligned corporate governance framework and structure including complementary Delegated Authorities Manuals The Group has a centralised Corporate Responsibility team and a Group-wide approach to Corporate Social Responsibility (CSR) Given the close alignment of the Company with the Group, the shareholders were fully engaged in the Principal Decisions Strategy and long-term value creation Culture Financial and operational performance Risk Management Corporate Governance arrangements and alignment Corporate and Environmental, Society and Governance (ESG) Responsibility Interactions with regulators Business model aligns with evolving regulatory expectations Continued alignment and evolution of the business model with the Group's vision and purpose Group approved budget and operational plan Enterprise Risk Management Framework aligned to that of the Group Operational review of CCD leading to decisions to enter into the Scheme and ultimately to withdraw from the home credit market and place the business into managed run-off Our colleagues To ensure that they understand the Group's purpose and how they can support its delivery, which we believe helps our customer base.
 To maintain high levels of colleague engagement in order to enable us to attract, retain and develop the talent we need.
-Specifically, careful consideration of impact on colleagues of the wind-down decision, the comms plan and the internal and external support which would be put in place for colleagues A Group-wide colleague survey was carried out during the year A workforce panel consultation was undertaken to establish Covid-19 secure working environment and practices Collective consultation process for CCD colleagues who were impacted by the closure of the business Detailed colleague communications plan for those colleagues impacted by the closure of the business Support given to colleagues (both internally and externally) throughout the redundancy process Our Designated Group Non- Executive Director Colleague Champion plays the lead role in Board engagement with employees, understanding and representing employee interests across the Group Culture, purpose and behaviours Financial and operational performance Future of the business Reward and recognition Employee engagement Leadership performance and succession Development, training and career opportunities Diversity and Inclusion Health and safety Colleague wellbeing at work Engagement with colleagues helped define the Future of Work programme A Board-led consistent tone and messaging for colleagues regarding the wind-down of CCD and execution of the comprehensive package of colleague support including outplacement support Revisiting the Colleague Forum structure to ensure that the geography and demography of the workforce were represented fairly and continuous improvement of the Colleague Forums as a two-way form of engagement between the Board and colleagues
+Specifically, careful consideration of impact on colleagues of the wind-down decision, the comms plan and the internal and external support which would be put in place for colleagues A Group-wide colleague survey was carried out during the year A workforce panel consultation was undertaken to establish Covid-19 secure working environment and practices Collective consultation process for CCD colleagues who were impacted by the closure of the business Detailed colleague communications plan for those colleagues impacted by the closure of the business Support given to colleagues (both internally and externally) throughout the redundancy process Culture, purpose and behaviours Financial and operational performance Future of the business Reward and recognition Employee engagement Leadership performance and succession Development, training and career opportunities Diversity and Inclusion Health and safety Colleague wellbeing at work Engagement with colleagues helped define the Future of Work programme A Board-led consistent tone and messaging for colleagues regarding the wind-down of CCD and execution of the comprehensive package of colleague support including outplacement support Revisiting the Colleague Forum structure to ensure that the geography and demography of the workforce were represented fairly and continuous improvement of the Colleague Forums as a two-way form of engagement between the Board and colleagues